-Most strains occur either because the relevant part has been stretched beyond its limits, or it has been forced to pull (contract) too strongly.
+Most strains occur either because the relevant part has been stretched beyond its limits, or it has been forced to pull (contract) too strongly, usually when playing sports.
 The severity of a muscle strain is graded into:

 - First-degree strain - a mild strain when only a few muscle fibres are stretched or torn.
 The injured muscle is tender and painful but has normal strength.

 - Second-degree strain - a moderate strain with a greater number of injured fibres.
 There is more severe muscle pain and tenderness.
 There is also mild swelling, some loss of strength, and a bruise which may develop.

 - Third-degree strain - this strain tears the muscle all the way through.
 There is a total loss of muscle function.

 Repetitive strain injury is a term used to describe several conditions that can affect the muscles and tendons.
 It isn't discussed here.
 See the separate leaflet called Repetitive Strain Injury (RSI).